← Back to blog

 internal-comms2.03.04.02.04.03.031.00Bronze

 2 Platinum.
 9 Gold.
 5 Silver.
 5 Bronze.
-4 skills above our 80.0 publishing threshold.
+4 skills above our 80.0 publishing threshold, which requires minimum 6 research sources and structured governance.

 All 21 Anthropic Skills, Scored With Our SupaScore Rubric